czzarr/czzarr.github.com/source/_posts/2012-04-04-why-computers-are-bad-at-summarizing-text.markdown

 *by [Xeeiliz](http://www.flickr.com/photos/xeeliz/ "Author")*

-There are roughly two kinds of summaries: the ones that consist of a few of the most important sentences (the keyphrases) extracted from the text, and the ones that are written from scratch without necessarily using the same phrasing (called abstract summaries).
+There are roughly two kinds of summaries: the ones that consist of a few of the most important sentences extracted from the text, the keyphrases, and the ones that are written from scratch without necessarily using the same phrasing, called abstract summaries.

 ## Finding the most relevant content: keyphrase extraction